 Both grant you an audience with the stark, uninhabited wilderness that is Patagonia, taking you on a journey through pampas grasslands and past egg blue glaciers clinging precariously to mountainsides.
 Both are experiences you won’t ever forget.

-The five-day W trek is Torres del Paine National Park’s most popular trail.
-Hikers notch up 80 kilometres, starting in the west of the national park and taking a W-shaped trail east to spend the morning of the final day at the towers.
+The five-day W trek in Torres del Paine National Park’s most popular trail.
+Hikers notch up 80 kilometers, starting west of the national park and taking a W-shaped trail east to spend the morning of the final day at the towers.